 Truthfully, I can write about nearly anything.
 It’s a matter of researching your industry and applying my writing-style and brain to your needs.
-I have experience across many industries, from direct sales to construction to retail to programming.
-I can swing a hammer, weld, sell ice to Eskimos, market stuff, and write code.
+I have experience across many industries, from sales to construction to retail to programming.
+I can swing a hammer, drive a forklift, sell ice to Eskimos, market stuff, and write code.
 This varied experience serves me well in writing.

 I needed this yesterday – can you help?

 Well, I’ve given up time traveling, so no, I can’t.